"One of my favourite things is the foldable handles." The Cup of Life.

-We all have different preferences to how we like our tea - some like it strong, some like it weak, some like a big mug, others like a teapot or a dainty teacup.
-Using a tea infuser means you can brew as much or as little tea leaves as you desire.
+We all have different personal preferences about the ideal amount of tea - some like a strong brew with extra flavour, some like it weak, some like a big mug, others like a glass teapot or a dainty teacup.

-Using a tea infuser is also an environmentally friendly alternative to most tea bags!
+Using stainless steel mesh infusers is also an environmentally friendly alternative to most tea bags!
 You can empty your used tea leaves straight into the garden or compost.
 While Tielka's tea bags are 100% plastic-free and made from plant-based fibre, loose-leaf tea will always be the best option when it comes to saving the earth's precious resources.
-That's why we love a tea infuser as an option for brewing loose-leaf tea.
+That's why we love a handy infuser as an option for brewing loose-leaf tea.

 It's not just for keeping your tea hot while it brews!
 Did you know that some of the tea-goodness evaporates in the steam while it is brewing?
 Using a lid ensures all the health-giving essential oils that would otherwise evaporate stay in your delicious cup of tea.

-It's also perfect for holding your tea infuser after your tea has finished brewing.
+It's also perfect for holding your high-quality tea infuser after your tea has finished brewing.
 No one wants tea leaking over their desk or table!
-Simply stand your tea infuser on the upside-down lid to avoid any pesky leaks.
+Simply stand your tea infusing basket on the upside-down lid to avoid any pesky leaks.

 Good question!
-Effectively tea infusers and tea strainers are the same items, however, it's how they function that makes them different.
-When brewing leaves in a teapot, once the tea is ready to serve, tea is poured through a tea strainer to stop leaves dropping into your cup.
-On the other hand, a tea infuser sits in your cup or teapot while it is brewing with the leaves inside and then removed from the cup or teapot once brewing is complete.
+Effectively tea infusers and tea strainers do the same thing, however, it's how they function that makes them different.
+When brewing leaves in a teapot, once the tea is ready to serve, tea is poured through a tea strainer and the fine mesh stops leaves from dropping into your cup.
+On the other hand, a simple tea infuser sits in your cup or teapot like an infusing basket while it is brewing with the loose leaves inside and then removed from the cup or teapot once brewing is complete.

-With Tielka's tea strainer, you can brew iced tea easily!
-Put your loose leaf tea leaves in a small amount of boiling water in a mug or teapot, cover with the lid and brew.
-Remove the tea infuser and add cold water and ice.
+With Tielka's extra-fine stainless steel tea infuser/tea strainer, you can brew iced tea too!
+Unlike a small infuser, Tielka's lidded silicone tea infusers also have heaps of room for leaves to brew.
+Put your loose leaf tea leaves in a small amount of boiling hot water in a mug or teapot, cover with the lid, and brew for the recommended time.
+Remove the tea infuser, add cold water, ice, and enjoy the full flavor of your tea.
 Delicious!